 Vilde Haye is a quirky new Israeli boutique beer brand inspired by an imaginary klezmer orchestra and its colorful members.

-- A new diner brings a cool American vibe to Tel Aviv's Levinsky Market
+- A Cool American Vibe in Tel Aviv's Levinsky Market

 The beer’s name means “wild beast” in Yiddish - a term also used for naughty children.